 Sylvia Neely, school historian, convened a committee of alumnae, former faculty members, and current staff members to plan the Centennial Celebration recognizing Lincoln School's 100 years of providing education excellence at the Park Avenue site.
 Events included a display at the public library, an entry in the July 4th parade, and a culminating open house and presentation on September 25, 2009.

-(Information researched by Cathy Miller, former secretary of Lincoln School, 1978-85, and Sylvia Neely, who worked with the primary aged children before retiring in 1995.
+(Information researched by Cathy Miller, former secretary of Lincoln School, 1978-85, and Sylvia

 Lincoln Elementary School

 2023-24 School-Wide Title I Parent Handbook